 Dave and Monica married in 1997 (they lived in Utah at that time, but travelled back to Nashville and Vine Street Christian Church for the wedding).
 Monica had received her Associates Degree at Nashville Tech in Computer-Aided Drafting, and when they moved to Utah, she worked at the architectural firm where her dad was a partner.
 Their first child, Noah, was born in 2000.

 They loved Utah.
 However, Monica’s parents and her brother’s family moved to Phoenix in 2005; Dave’s parents had been living in the Tucson area for a number of years; and Dave could not continue to serve in a Presbyterian Church and remain a Disciples pastor.
 So, in God’s good timing, Dave began searching for a position in Arizona, at the same time Community Christian began searching for a pastor – and in 2006, a match was made in heaven.

 Dave and Monica had their second child, Reese, in 2009.
-Reese is in 2nd grade.
+Reese is in 4th grade.
 She loves swimming, drama, and her iPad.
 Noah is a freshman at University of Colorado, Boulder, working toward an aerospace engineering degree.
 He enjoys snow boarding, mountain biking, and video gaming.
 In addition to being the family’s activity coordinator and taxi driver, Monica volunteers at Reese’s school and on the church’s A/V team, and she enjoys scrapbooking, doing puzzles, and watching TV (she and Dave are huge “Survivor” fans).

 They are grateful in so many ways for their parents, and to their church family in Marana, where they hope to be for many years to come.

 Dave believes that Jesus Christ is the hope of the world, and intends to lead the church in following His commission to make disciples, and His commandment to love God, and love others as ourselves.